Your Budget

 What are some of the costs of your project?

-1. Construction cost (by far and away the largest number).Over the last several years tariffs, wildfires, Covid, inflation, and materials shortages have affected construction costs.
-Construction costs have seen year-over-year inflation since 2011, especially from 2014-2018 and again recently.
-We discuss here whether we may see prices go up or down as the economy changes.
-Demand has remained high over the past few years as people have shifted to more work from home, and insurance settlements allowed people rebuild the structures lost in the wildfires.Future construction costs are hard to estimate at this point.
-These days we see a higher range of costs than ever before for our clients’ projects.
-Larger remodels and remodel-addition projects seem to range from $500 to $600 per square foot.
-Because economy of scale dictates your square-foot cost, those numbers are higher for smaller projects.
-A modern new house currently seems to range between about $800 and $1000 per square foot.
+These days (late 2024) we see a higher range of costs than ever before for our clients’ projects.
+Larger remodels and remodel-addition projects seem to range from $600 to $800 per square foot.
+Because economy of scale dictates your square-foot cost, those numbers can be higher for smaller projects.
+A modern new house or custom ADU currently seems to cost at least $1000 per square foot.
 These numbers don’t include landscape design and construction, soft costs like architect/engineering fees, or permit fees.

 2. Soft costs.
 These include architectural / engineering fees and permit fees among other things.
 For many projects you would expect to spend an additional amount equal to roughly 20% of your construction costs on your soft costs.
 If your project is really small, that percentage would be higher.